 There are several types of asphalt shingles, and the names often confuse homeowners.

-• Three-tab shingles are the basic, budget-friendly option with a flat look.
+• Three-tab asphalt shingles are the basic, budget-friendly option with a flat look.

 • Architectural shingles are also called dimensional shingles because they have multiple layers that create depth and shadow lines.